Legislature(2025 - 2026)GRUENBERG 120

 commercial fishing supports food security in Alaska and intends

-for Alaska to continue to feed themselves.
-When considering any
+for Alaskans to continue to feed themselves.
+When considering

-allocation, usually the state economy is favored and she would
+any allocation, usually the state economy is favored, and she

-ensure that while in deliberations, recognize those two
+would ensure while in deliberations, that those two allocative

-allocative criteria as well as the historical and cultural
+criteria are recognized, as well as the historical and cultural

 importance of commercial fishing.